leowio/leow/src/content/blog/archive/getting-ready-tamid-web-dev-workshop.md

 ### What will we cover on the workshop?

+- Web basic review
+  - HTML
+  - CSS
+  - JavaScript
-- Understands How the Web works
+- How the modern web works
-- Learn tools that make web development easier
+  - Rendering pattern
-  - Emmet
+  - Server?
+Client?
-  - Node.js and npm
-  - Tailwind CSS
+  - Module bundler
-- Learn how to deploy a website
-  - GitHub Pages
+- Svelte basics
-- Build a little interactive web app w what we learned

 ### Readings to prepare yourself for the Workshop